raphamorim/rio/README.md

 # Rio terminal

+🚧 ⚠️ Currently, Rio is in the process of a major rewrite to 0.1.0 to bring more features and fix known issues of 0.0.x versions.

 > tl;dr: Rio is a terminal built to run everywhere, as a native desktop applications by Rust or even in the browser powered by WebAssembly.

 <img src="misc/logo.svg" alt="Rio terminal logo" width="320px" />